 Pregnancy is one of the most amazing experiences that a mom will go through to bring her children into this world.
+But no one has likely told you about any of these weird pregnancy ailments.
 Throughout your pregnancy, your body goes through remarkable changes to accommodate your growing baby.
 As your body changes you may experience some rather strange things that most women don’t discuss unless they have a close friend that is expecting too.

 Mom’s often share only the fun things that they experience during the 9 months that they are expecting their baby.
 Most women are excited if they are lucky and get the pregnancy glow that every always talks about.
 But not everyone gets to experience it.
 During my own pregnancies, I always enjoyed going to the doctor to hear baby’s heartbeat, ultrasounds, growing belly, the first flutters to the frequent movement that you feel, rubbing your belly to comfort your baby, baby hiccups, and meeting your baby for the first time.

-Those not so fun times that a mother goes through during her pregnancy is not always talked about.
-As a new mom, I am sure that you are googling everything that happens to your body, even the not so fun topics that we will be discussing below.
-But know that all the not so fun things will be a distant memory once you meet your precious baby.
+Those not-so-fun times that a mother goes through during her pregnancy are not always talked about.
+As a new mom, I am sure that you are googling everything that happens to your body, even the not-so-fun topics that we will be discussing below.
+But know that all the not-so-fun things will be a distant memory once you meet your precious baby.

 During the third trimester, some pregnant moms experience hemorrhoids.
 Pregnancy can change your bowel movements, especially during the third trimester.
 As your baby begins running out of room, it puts more pressure on your organs resulting in a slower digestive system.
 A slow digestive system can back you up and make it difficult to have a bowel movement.